Endeyr/Eventlite/README.md

 # README

 Project
-Eventlite project as part of The Odin Project.
+Eventlite Website project as part of The Odin Project, you can find it here https://www.theodinproject.com/lessons/ruby-on-rails-private-events.

 Difficulties

-Solutions
+Users have CRUD functionality, but it was difficult at first to allow private events.
+A bit of google and stack overflow helped me squash out some bugs.

 Notable Features
+Eventbrite clone
+Many-to-many relationships
+Foreign keys

 Technologies Used
 Ruby on Rails